sunyhydralab/QView3D/middleware/README.md

 - Returns proper HTTP status codes
 - Includes error details in development mode
 - Logs all errors with context
-- Attempts failover before returning 502 errors
+- Returns 502 errors when backend is unavailable